Project of Common Interest

 Greenlink is recognised and supported by the European Commission.
 In 2013, the European Union identified 248 energy infrastructure projects, which werIn 2013, Greenlink was recognised by the European Commission and included in the European Union’s list of 248 energy infrastructure projects, which were designated as projects of common interest (PCI).
 These projects encompass a range of network development, smart grids, energy storage and interconnector projects involving two or more EU Member states.

-Greenlink was included in the third Project of Common Interest (PCI) list published by the European Commission in 2018 and in the fourth PCI list published in October 2019.
+Greenlink was also included in the third Project of Common Interest (PCI) list published by the European Commission in 2018 and in the fourth PCI list published in October 2019.
 It is referenced in ENTSO-E’s Ten Year Network Development Plan (TYNDP) 2014, 2016 and 2018.
 ENTSO-E TYNDP 2018 notes that interconnection assists in increasing security of supply and competition.

-The interconnector has been awarded financial support from the Connecting Europe Facility (CEF), which is a source of funding only available to PCI projects.
-The CEF funding has supported a significant proportion of the development of the project alongside our own capital.
+The interconnector was awarded financial support from the Connecting Europe Facility (CEF), which is a source of funding only available to PCI projects.
+The CEF funding supported a significant proportion of the development of the project alongside our own capital.